IntelliShop/laravel-foundation/README.md

 - separated tenancy and tenant databases (incl. tenant-scope migrations)
 - host-level language and timezone settings
 - automatic locale detection and injection into URL
+- passport and permissions extensions configured to work in tenant scope

 # Current status